SP2481/TaskManager/README.md

 # TaskManager

 TaskManager is a project management tool that allows users to manage projects and their associated tasks.
-The application includes a frontend built with Next.js and TypeScript, and a backend that uses MongoDB for data storage.
+The application includes a frontend built with Next.js and TypeScript, and a backend using Express.js, Node.js, and MongoDB for data storage.

 ## Features